-MAY DAY: Monday, May 1st ~ 4:00pm, Center Court, Paseo Nuevo Mall, State Street
+MAY DAY: Saturday, May 3rd, 12:00 noon; Center Court, Paseo Nuevo Mall, State Street

 REVELS CHORUS AUDITIONS: Late August